Glider Pilot Regiment

 The Glider Pilot Regiment was a British airborne forces unit of the Second World War, which was responsible for crewing the British Army's military gliders and saw action in the European theatre in support of Allied airborne operations.
 Established during the war in 1942, the regiment was disbanded in 1957.
+During its short existence, the unit gained the dual distinction of being both the shortest-lived regiment in British Army history and the unit that accrued the highest casualty rate per head.

 Formation

 The German military was one of the pioneers of the use of airborne formations, conducting several successful airborne operations during the Battle of France in 1940, including the Battle of Fort Eben-Emael.
 Impressed by the success of German airborne operations, the Allied governments decided to form their own airborne formations.
 This decision would eventually lead to the creation of two British airborne divisions, as well as a number of smaller units.
 The British airborne establishment began development on 22 June 1940, when the new British Prime Minister, Winston Churchill, directed a memorandum to the War Office to investigate the possibility of creating a corps of 5,000 parachute troops.

 On 21 June 1941, the Central Landing Establishment was formed at Ringway airfield near Manchester; although tasked primarily with training parachute troops, it was also directed to investigate the possibilities of using gliders to transport troops into battle.
 It had been decided that the Royal Air Force (RAF) and the British Army would co-operate in forming the airborne establishment.
 Squadron Leader Louis Strange and Major J.F.
 Rock were tasked with gathering together potential glider pilots and forming a glider unit; this was achieved by searching for members of the armed forces who had pre-war experience of flying gliders, or were interested in learning to do so.

 The two officers and their newly formed unit were provided with four obsolescent Armstrong Whitworth Whitley bombers and a small number of Tiger Moth and Avro 504 biplanes, for towing purposes.
 Around this time the War Office and Air Ministry began to draw up specifications for several types of military gliders to be used by the unit.
 The resulting gliders were the General Aircraft Hotspur, General Aircraft Hamilcar, Airspeed Horsa and the Slingsby Hengist.
 These designs would take some time to be implemented and produced, however, and for the time being the fledgling unit was forced to improvise.